Oil ends March with biggest monthly and quarterly losses ever

 Both benchmarks lost roughly two-thirds of their value in the quarter, with March's declines of about 55% accounting for the lion's share of the losses.

-U.S. West Texas Intermediate crude salvaged the end of the month with a modest 2% gain on Tuesday, while Brent ended slightly lower.
+U.S. West Texas Intermediate crude posted a modest 2% gain on Tuesday, while Brent ended slightly lower.

-Global fuel demand has been destroyed by travel restrictions due to the coronavirus pandemic.
-Forecasters at major merchants and banks see demand slumping by 20% to 30% in April, and for weak consumption to linger as economic activity is severely curtailed for the next several months.
+Global fuel demand has been sharply cut by travel restrictions due to the coronavirus pandemic.
+Forecasters at major merchants and banks see demand slumping by 20% to 30% in April, and for weak consumption to linger for several months.

 WTI settled 39 cents higher at $20.48 per barrel.
-The U.S. benchmark plunged 54% during March and 66% for the first quarter, the worst declines since the contract's inception in 1983.
+The U.S. benchmark plunged 54% during March and 66% for the first quarter, the biggest such declines since the contract's inception in 1983.

-May Brent crude futures ended the session 2 cents lower at $22.74 a barrel ahead of expiration.
-The international benchmark fell 66% in the first quarter and 55% in March, the worst quarterly and monthly percentage declines on record.
+May Brent crude futures ended 2 cents lower at $22.74 a barrel ahead of expiration.
+The international benchmark fell 66% in the first quarter and 55% in March, the biggest quarterly and monthly percentage declines on record.

 The more-active June contract settled 7 cents lower at $26.35 a barrel.

-That took prices down sharply earlier in the month, but markets dropped even more as the pandemic worsened.
+Prices fell even more as demand fell during the worsening coronavirus pandemic.
 More than 800,000 people have been infected and more than 39,000 have died.

-So far it is unclear if Trump and Putin's efforts will come to fruition.
+It remained unclear whether Trump and Putin's efforts will come to fruition.
 Saudi Arabia and other members of the Organization of the Petroleum Exporting Countries were unable to come to an agreement on Tuesday to meet in April.

-Saudi Arabia, the de facto leader of OPEC, and Russia, which had allied with OPEC to curb output for more than three years beginning in late 2016, remain at loggerheads.
+Saudi Arabia, de facto leader of OPEC, remains at loggerheads with Russia, which had allied with OPEC to curb output for more than three years beginning in late 2016.
 The Saudis plan to boost oil exports to 10.6 million barrels per day (bpd) from May on lower domestic consumption.

 "COVID has taken the oil market hostage," said Michael Tran, managing director of energy strategy at RBC Capital Markets in New York.